Up to 15 percent of couples have trouble getting pregnant, meaning they are unable to conceive after 12 months of trying.1

 No one can for sure say how many months or how many years it can take for you and your partner to get pregnant.
 On average, most couples get pregnant within three months of trying, but this timeline can take longer based on your age, habits, and conditions that may inhibit fertility.
 Up to 95 percent of couples trying to have a baby will get pregnant within about 4 years of trying.
 This essentially means that, if you’re trying to conceive, you probably will if you try for long enough.13

-Whether you’re having trouble getting pregnant or ready to start a family soon, learn how you can get pregnant fast below.
+Whether you’re having trouble getting pregnant or ready to start a family soon, learn how you and your partner can get pregnant faster below.

 Multivitamins are a good idea, in general, to ensure that you get the nutrients that you need, but for pregnancy in particular, take a prenatal vitamin that contains folic acid.
 Folic acid is a synthetic version of the B vitamin folate.
 Folate is involved in the production of red blood cells and plays a significant role in the development of your baby’s neural tube, which eventually turns into the brain and spinal cord.